Why and How Content Planning Differs from Content Strategy

-Building a Bridge from Strategy to Execution
+Content Planning Builds a Bridge from Strategy to Execution

 Getting from Point A (a strategic vision) to a Point B (a fruitful and efficient content marketing engine) is a journey that many companies fail to complete.
 But when everyone works from the same detailed map, it’s far easier to avoid steering off-course.

 Rigorous and regimented content planning helps alleviate many of the most prevalent and pressing strategic struggles inherent to content marketing today: